 Two magic sentences to say to your kids at mealtimes!

-Parents often ask me “What should I say to my child when they complain they don’t like or want what I’ve made to eat – or ask for something different?”
+Parents often ask me “How should I respond when my child complains about what I’ve made to eat – or ask for something different?”

 There are two magic sentences I tell them to use over and over again – every single time it happens!

-I call them ‘magic’ not because they will make your child instantly gobble down the food – let’s be realistic! – but because if you stick to these sentences like super-glue, the moaning, protests, demands and meltdowns will quickly subside.
+I call them ‘magic’ not because they will make your child instantly gobble down the food – let’s be realistic! – but because if you stick to these sentences like super-glue, and never say anything different, the moaning, protests, demands and meltdowns will quickly subside.
 And mealtimes will be a whole lot nicer already!

 So here they are.